 Lara Knight – 5 May, 2020

 This project is an unconventional way to fit out a warehouse.
-But if Gruff Design or Flipswitch Media outgrow a shared space, they can pack up their pod and move locations quickly and easily.
+But if Gruff Design or Flipswitch Media outgrow a shared space, they can pack up their shipping container office and move locations quickly and easily.
 Or sell their compact workspace to another business.
 It’s an office design with built-in fluidity that suits the 2020s and work/home/social distancing dynamics which could make the next few years challenging.
-(I can see container offices at the bottom of the garden being hugely popular if lockdowns continue!)
+(I can see shipping container offices at the bottom of the garden being hugely popular if lockdowns continue!)

 The man on the tools for this project, Matt Smart from Grummie Furniture, walked us through the conversion.

 Our clients work in the design and media industry so we wanted to do something cool, edgy and different.
 We needed to incorporate multi function meeting space, breakout space, a reception area and also a cyclorama wall for media.

 Andrew from Gruff Design and I met when I first started Grummie and we’ve become good friends over the years.
 We’ve done a lot of work together during this time and we both shared a vision of one day having our own container spaces for our business.
 His was in the form of studio spaces, and mine in the form of showrooms on our rural farm where Grummie resides.

 A warehouse became available in Torquay and Andrew, along with Mia from Flipswitch Media, assessed their options for the concrete tilt panel space.
 The options were to build partition office spaces with a mezzanine floor area in a traditional “office” setup, or pursue the use of containers for the space.
 Budget wise, the containers may have cost a little more in the end.
 But the functional space they provided and the ability to remove the containers from the warehouse and relocate was a massive advantage.